Crime Writing

 I wrote 75,000 words and I asked someone to read it.
 She was a leading literary agent, a friend of an acquaintance.
 She was terribly sweet and kind, and she told me, in the tenderest possible way, that my novel was rubbish.

-I have no desire to pen the great ‘literary’ novel, preferring instead to work in the genre of short and snappy crime fiction.
+I had no desire to pen the great ‘literary’ novel, preferring instead to work in the genre of short and snappy crime fiction.

 The Middle